amirinisrael/amirinisrael.github.io/README.md

 ![brazing-jig-lr](https://user-images.githubusercontent.com/42239030/43993953-99e235e2-9d9d-11e8-861c-930b2d30e9b4.jpg)

 ## Clean-up
-Once the platform has cooled off, clean it and sand the mating surfaces.
+Once the platform has cooled off, rinse and scrape off the glazed flux and sand the mating surfaces.

 ## Further Reading
 Brazing the legs will be described in another entry.